Seafood-Globalization-Lab/ARTIS-API/readme.md

 ---

 ## Description Files
-The files below contain the documentation for what types of requests (including examples and sample responses) can be made to the ARTIS API.
+The files below contain the documentation for what types of requests (examples and sample responses) can be made to the ARTIS API.

 - table_outlines.md
     - Formats and structures for all tables accessible from the ARTIS API